 Many people wonder how purple diamonds truly obtain their color.
 Diamond Envy reports that the particular process is not completely understood at the moment, but experts have discovered that the composition in purple diamonds that causes the pigmentation are similar to what is found in red diamonds, as well as the pink ones.
 Thus, a similarity in formation and chemical compound has been identified.

-When it comes to grading a purple diamond, it is important to understand that, while the same diamond grading process is followed as with any other diamond, a special grading system is used when the color of the diamond is rated.
+When it comes to grading a purple diamond stone, it is important to understand that, while the same diamond grading process is followed as with any other diamond, a special grading system is used when the color of the diamond is rated.
 Instead of increasing the diamond’s quality and value ratings when there is a smaller significance of color present in the diamond, a purple diamond’s value rather increases with more color.
 The color of such a diamond is rated based on its intensity.
 To determine the intensity of a purple diamond’s color, an appraiser will essentially look at the diamond’s saturation and tone.
 The diamond’s color can then be graded as:

 - Very light purple